-Utilities like PG&E want to stop California’s solar progress.
+Utilities want to stop California’s solar progress.
 Don’t give up your solar power.

 California is a solar state where the sun belongs to everyone.
 Popular policies like net metering are helping millions of middle and working class Californians tap into the sun’s power to save money and clean up our air.

 The Sun Belongs To Everyone

 - Over 2,000 schools, 1,000 farms, 300 apartment buildings and over a million homes are powered directly by the sun.